Scleroderma polyrhizum: Similar species

 Scleroderma texense has a fruitbody similar in appearance to S. polyrhizum.
 Some authors have considered them synonymous, but Guzmán's 1970 study of the type showed that S. texense is distinct.
 It typically has an exoperidium that is more yellowish or orangish, with thick, folded scales in maturity.
 S. citrinum is also similar.

 Habitat and distribution

 Fruit bodies of Scleroderma polyrhizum grow singly, scattered, or in clusters, usually on hard clay or sandy soil, gravel, in lawns, or bare soil.
 Fruiting occurs in late summer and fall, although blackened rays can sometimes be found in the winter.
 It has a wide distribution in North America, including Mexico.
 It has also been recorded from Africa, Asia (China and Japan), Europe, South America (Brazil), and Oceania.

 Although Scleroderma polyrhizum is probably a saprobic species, experimental evidence suggests that it is also mycorrhizal.
 When a slurry of spores was inoculated with seedlings of Monterey pine (Pinus radiata), the fungus grew ectomycorrhizae that were dichotomously branched and formed coral-like structures comprising more than 50 branches.
 These structures were 1–2 mm long and 0.4–0.6 mm in diameter.

-Toxicity

-The species contains toxins which, if ingested, cause serious gastric upset.
-It is also similar to other poisonous species.